 Children are individuals who develop at their own pace.
-Some children will pass through developmental stages with ease, whereas some children may need a little more support.
+Some children will pass through developmental stages with ease, whereas some may need a little more support.
 As children go through a range of new and different experiences, they begin to explore and test out boundaries.
-Young children may go through shorter periods of challenging behaviour where some behaviours continue which may be due to other undiagnosed needs where further support is required.
+Young children may go through short periods of distressed behaviour but when these behaviours continue for a prolonged period, it may be due to undiagnosed needs where further support is required.